 Garden State Scholarship Program - Edward J. Bloustein Distinguished Scholars and Urban Scholars awards \$1,000 each year to full-time students based upon their high school records and SAT scores at the conclusion of the junior year.
 Notification from the state of New Jersey and the University is automatic.
 It may be packaged with other sources of scholarships and need-based aid.
 Financial need is not an eligibility factor.
 Scholarship awards are automatically renewed each year for up to four years based upon satisfactory academic progress and continued undergraduate enrollment in a New Jersey college or university.
+Note: Awards are pending state funding of this scholarship program.
+William Paterson University Distinguished

-William Paterson University Distinguished Scholarships are matching \$1,000 scholarships to students selected as Edward J. Bloustein Distinguished Scholars and Urban Scholars by the state of New Jersey.
+Scholarships are matching \$1,000 scholarships to students selected as Edward J. Bloustein Distinguished Scholars and Urban Scholars by the state of New Jersey.
 Notification from the University is automatic.
 It may be packaged with other sources of scholarships and need-based aid.
 Financial need is not an eligibility factor.
-Scholarship awards are automatically renewed each year for up to four years based on a maintained minimum cumulative GPA of 2.0, full-time undergraduate status, and satisfactory academic progress toward graduation at William Paterson University.
+Scholarship awards are automatically renewed each year for up to four years based on a maintained minimum cumulative GPA of 2.0, full-time undergraduate status, and satisfactory academic progress toward graduation at William Paterson.